 The assigning authority, the fourth component of the patient identifiers, is a HD data type that is uniquely associated with the assigning authority that originally assigned the number.
 A given institution, or group of intercommunicating institutions, should establish a list of assigning authorities that may be potential assignors of patient identification (and other important identification) numbers.
 The list will be one of the institution's master dictionary lists.
 Since third parties (other than the assignors of patient identification numbers) may send or receive HL7 messages containing patient identification numbers, the assigning authority in the patient identification numbers may not be the same as the sending and receiving systems identified in the MSH.
 The assigning authority must be unique across applications at a given site.
 This field is required in HL7 implementations that have more than a single Patient Administration application assigning such numbers.
 The assigning authority and identifier type codes are strongly recommended for all CX data types.

 With HL7 V2.3, the nomenclature for the fourth component of the patient identifiers was changed from "assigning facility ID" to "assigning authority".
 While the identifier may be unique to a given healthcare facility (for example, a medical record assigned by facility A in Hospital XYZ), the identifier might also be assigned at a system level (for example a corporate person index or enterprise number spanning multiple facilities) or by a government entity, for example a nationally assigned unique individual identifier.
 While a facility is usually an assigning authority, not all assigning authorities are facilities.
 Therefore, the fourth component is referred to as an assigning authority, but retains backward compatibility using the construct of the HD data type (see the note in chapter 2).
 Additionally, CX data types support the use of assigning facility (HD) as the sixth component.

+In order to support “name to use” to indicate how to address the patient, when that does not match their legal name, include an occurrence of Patient Name (PID-5), where the nametype code (PID-5.7) is valued ‘N’.

 HL7 Attribute Table - PID - Patient Identification